History of slavery in Maryland: Roman Catholic Church

-Other churches in Maryland were more equivocal.
+Other churches in Maryland were pro-slavery.
 The Roman Catholic Church in Maryland and its members had long tolerated slavery.
 Despite a firm stand for the spiritual equality of black people, Jesuit missioners also continued to own slaves on their plantations.
-The Catholic Church in Maryland had supported slaveholding interests.
+The distinction of being spiritually equal to white men was meaningless to the slaves, of course.
+The Catholic Church in Maryland did more than just support the slavers, they were the slavers.
 The Jesuits controlled six plantations totaling nearly 12,000 acres, some of which had been donated to the church.
 In 1838 they ended slaveholding with a mass sale of their 272 slaves to sugar cane plantations in Louisiana in the Deep South.
 This was historically one of the largest single slave sales in colonial Maryland.
-The Jesuits' plantations had not been managed profitably, and they wanted to devote their funds to urban areas, including their schools, such as Georgetown College, located near the busy port on the Potomac River adjacent to Washington, DC, and two new Catholic high schools in Philadelphia and New York City.
+The Jesuits' plantations had not been managed profitably, and they wanted to devote their funds to urban areas, including their schools, such as Georgetown College, located near the busy port on the Potomac River adjacent to Washington, D.C., and two new Catholic high schools in Philadelphia and New York City.
 The Jesuits believed that their mission had to be redirected to urban areas, where the number of Catholic European immigrants were increasing.
 Pope Gregory XVI issued a resounding condemnation of slavery in his 1839 bull In supremo apostolatus.

-Notable Maryland Enslaved African-Americans
+Notable Maryland enslaved African-Americans

 Frederick Douglass

 After his escape from slavery as a young man, Frederick Douglass remained in the North, where he became an influential national voice in favor of abolition and lectured widely about the abuses of slavery.
 Douglass was born a slave in Talbot County, Maryland, between Hillsboro and Cordova, probably in his grandmother's shack east of Tappers Corner (38.8845°N 75.958°W) and west of Tuckahoe Creek.
 The exact date of his birth is unknown, though it seems likely he was born in 1818.
 Douglass wrote of his childhood:

 Douglass wrote several autobiographies, eloquently describing his experiences in slavery in his 1845 autobiography, Narrative of the Life of Frederick Douglass, an American Slave.
 It became influential in its support for abolition, and Douglass spoke widely on the Northern abolition lecture circuit.